-Keys shall be stored in security modules administered by the CA. The security of these modules shall meet the requirements identified in FIPS 140-1 level 3.
+Keys shall be stored in security modules administered by the CA. The security of these modules shall meet the requirements identified in FIPS 140-2 or 140-3 level 3.

 There shall be a backup copy of the CA private key.